A sip of this lusciously sweet wine gives me memories of this rustic port city this wine is named after.

 Torre dos Clérigos

-Built in beautiful Baroque style between 1754 and 1763, the Clerics Tower or Torre dos Clerigos provides the perfect centerpiece in the historical city of Porto.
+Built in the beautiful Baroque style between 1754 and 1763, the Clerics Tower or Torre dos Clerigos provides the perfect centerpiece in the historical city of Porto.

 The tower is very visible, as it is high above the rooftops from many vantage points throughout the city.
 At 76 meters in height, the ships coming into the Duoro waters on trading routes between Portugal and the rest of the world used this tower as a guide.